Ninja Foodi Review

 Our Analysis and Test Results

 Though the Foodi offers a well-designed control panel, the accouterments required for its various extra functions often get in the way to a somewhat ridiculous degree.
-This design resulted in an average user-friendliness score compared to the other pressure cookers we tested.
+This design resulted in an average user-friendliness score compared to other models in our review of the best pressure cookers.

 First the good: the Foodi offers one of the clearest and most concise control panels of all the cookers we've tested.
 Simple arrow buttons adjust temperature and time, and there are dedicated buttons for selecting each of its functions.
 Most models needlessly complicate the control panel by having multiple settings for chicken, beef, soup, etc., which can be helpful but for many recipes are superfluous.
 The Foodi cuts out all these settings, resulting in a much more streamlined control panel.

 Now the bad: because of the Foodi's extra crisping/air frying/dehydrating functions, it requires two different lids, one for pressure cooking and another for the aforementioned functions.
 The crisping lid is borderline comically large and is permanently attached to the cooker for some reason.
 This means lefties are going to have to use their right hands while stirring or sauteing.
 It also means the unit is far too tall to fit under the cabinets of the vast majority of kitchens.

 That extra lid also means that the unit weighs 25 pounds, which is more than 10 pounds heavier than most other models.
 Basically, this machine feels a bit obtrusive in the kitchen, whereas most other pressure cookers feel like fairly space-efficient appliances.
 Finally, there is no place to store the pressure cooking lid once you take it off.
 This design means you'll either have to awkwardly hold in while you serve food or place it on the counter and likely spill a healthy dose of condensation.